kaapstorm/samuel/08_spain.rst

 together.
 They were accused of sodomy, and tortured for a confession.
 Their fingernails were ripped out.
-At one point Isaac said he may have had a whistful feeling towards Samuel, but that was many years ago, on a particularly lonely and drunken evening, and nothing had ever happened.
-But it was enough, and instead of pursuading his torturers that he was not gay, Isaac was found guilty of sodomy.
+At one point Isaac said he may have had a whistful feeling towards Samuel, but that was many years ago, on a particularly lonely and drunken evening, and nothing had ever happened, because they were just old friends.
+But his anecdote didn't make things better.
+Instead Isaac was found guilty of sodomy.

 At one point, while Samuel's feet were being burned, he exclaimed that he was more of a Christian than they could ever be.
 On further enquiry,